Active birth - Antenatal Classes

-Our Active birth workshops are led by advanced childbirth educator and senior yoga teacher, Suzanne Swan.
-Suzanne has been doing this work for over eighteen years and her experience affirms that having the partner involved in the birth process, working hands on as a team with the mother, promotes a positive birth experience and enhances family bonding.
+Our Active birth workshop is led by advanced childbirth educator and senior yoga teacher, Suzanne Swan.
+Suzanne has been teaching for twenty years and her experience affirms that having the partner involved in the birth process, working hands on as a team with the mother, promotes a positive birth experience and enhances family bonding.

-This small group antenatal education class explores practical ways to assist the labouring woman at birth.
+This intimate antenatal class (eight couples only) explores practical ways to assist the labouring woman at birth.
 The attention is on the partner's participation during the labour and how the birth itself is as much a team effort as the conception.
 It covers practical mind-body techniques not taught in other hospital classes (ie. breathing, massage and birth positions) and focuses on an undisturbed physiological birth, describing the benefits of an active birth for the mother & baby.

 "Birthing is both an internal and a learned experience.
 Women benefit greatly in birth with this self-knowledge and with a partner and/or support team* who help her work with her body.
 When a woman experiences the love, attention and touch of her partner during labour she will easily relax and these feelings are passed to the baby." - Suzanne Swan, yogababy founder.

-- Use of the breath to relax and release inner tension
+Use of breathing techniques to relax and release inner tension

-- Relaxation skills to enhance the natural hormones of labour
+Relaxation and visualisation skills to enhance the natural hormones of labour

-- Decision making model for dealing with the unexpected
+Decision making model for dealing with different birth scenarios

 ACTIVATE YOUR NATURAL ABILITY FOR PHYSIOLOGICAL BIRTH

 Try our Active Birth Bundle with discount